X1L3F/ESP32-CAN-Shield/README.md

 ## Overview

 This ESP32-CAN-Shield is a custom-designed shield for the ESP32-S3, primarily used as a CAN (Controller Area Network) to WiFi bridge.
 It enables seamless integration and communication between CAN network systems and WiFi networks, making it ideal for automotive and industrial applications where remote monitoring and control are necessary.
+The developed ESP32-CAN Shieled can be deployed in two different use cases:

+#### 1. Single Device CAN-WiFi Interface

+One ESP32-CAN Shield is linked to a CAN device, such as an OBD2 unit in an automotive vehicle.
+The ESP32 generates its own WiFi network, to which the Connector is subsequently tethered.
 ![plot](Images/Overview_Hotspot.png)

+#### 2. Multi-Device CAN-WiFi Network
+Multiple ESP32-CAN Shields are each linked to their respective CAN devices, while all ESP32 devices are connected to an established WiFi network.
+The Connector actively monitors all CANeth messages transmitted over the WiFi network and directed towards it.
+This use case is also used for developling and testing.
 ![plot](Images/Overview_WIFI.png)

 ## Compatibility